ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

-When a developer makes a pull request (PR) to the UFS Weather Model repository, and a code manager subsequently adds the `run-ci` label, the CI/CD workflow is triggerd:
+When a developer makes a pull request (PR) to the UFS Weather Model repository, and a code manager subsequently adds the `run-ci` label, the CI/CD workflow is triggered:

    #.
 A check is performed to make sure the UFS Weather Model and its first level
       subcomponents are up to date with the top of develop branch.